Disclosure of Information

 Information about these records may be requested from the Office of the Registrar, 500 Parnassus Avenue, MU-200W.

-Please contact the Office of the Registrar if you have questions about FERPA or privacy of student records.
+Please contact the Office of the Registrar if you have questions about FERPA or the privacy of student records.

 Please also see our FERPA & Privacy page.